Home > Facade > Stone Façade : Got Stone? It Could Be Better

 In the region, the use of natural stone has become prevalent in most architectural designs.
 Over the last decade, this has become increasingly popular for façade use.
 Designers working towards contextual architecture, find that its use is multipronged.
 In addition to a thermal mass, stone cladding does provide many other attributes, making it ideal for external use.
 Natural stone comes in many forms, sizes and textures.
 Not to mention, its regular “irregularity” gives a richer look and feel to the material, as compared to a flat acrylic.

 Thicknesses and porosity can be varied as well, depending on use.
 Finally, natural stone can be sourced locally or within a very small travel distance given the region.
 This allows the material to have a relatively low, carbon footprint.
-Stone cladding has been widely embraced in classical architecture design, however, there is a rising number of use-cases within contemporary architecture as well.
+Stone cladding has been widely embraced in classical architectural design, however, there is a rising number of use-cases within contemporary architecture as well.
 With its popularity, many designers are now educating themselves on the various nuances and properties of natural stone.
 These are the top 4 factors when deciding what finish to pick.

 Filled or Unfilled